ngocmaichu/roberta-fake-news-detection/README.md

 <img width="499" alt="Screen Shot 2025-05-01 at 6 08 54 AM" src="https://github.com/user-attachments/assets/fcc4397c-20c6-48f3-8f8c-4c6cdee21305" />

 One significant area for improvement in our current pipeline is the training time efficiency.
 Fine-tuning roberta-base on the full dataset across multiple epochs resulted in training sessions exceeding 6 hours, which, while typical for large transformer models, can limit experimentation and iterative development.
-To improve this, we HAD to make these changes in the training args:
+To improve this, we had to make these changes in the training args:
-Reducing the number of epochs for preliminary tests.
-Increasing the batch size (if GPU memory allows).
-Enabling mixed precision training (fp16) to speed up computation.
-Using smaller data subsets during prototyping stages.
-I can also freeze dataset if possible. **Training the model** for **longer** like the example I have given above would significantly improve our results, especially if we are evaluating under a random baseline and a majority class baseline.
-Without changing the model and reducing the size and magnitude during the training process to test, the majority baseline would be set to the majority class (in this case index=0 aka False News).
+- Reducing the number of epochs for preliminary tests
+- Increasing the batch size (if GPU memory allows)
+- Enabling mixed precision training (fp16) to speed up computation
+- Using smaller data subsets during prototyping stages I can also freeze dataset if possible. **Training the model** for **longer** like the example I have given above would significantly improve our results, especially if we are evaluating under a random baseline and a majority class baseline.
+Without changing the model and reducing the size and magnitude during the training process to test, the majority baseline would be set to the majority class, which in this case index=0 or False News.

 <img width="747" alt="Screen Shot 2025-05-01 at 8 10 39 AM" src="https://github.com/user-attachments/assets/ca12a18b-1052-4a93-ab45-a3deb77f1d83" />